isbest/TFC-UPGRADE/local/kubejs/event_groups/BlockEvents/rightClicked.md

 The position of the block that was right clicked.
 ```

-- `InteractionHand getHand()`
+- `Direction getFacing()`
 ```
-The hand that was used to right click the block.
+The face of the block being right clicked.
 ```

 - `LivingEntity getEntity()`